-Third-Party Administrator (TPA) Cannon Cochran Management Services, Inc. (CCMSI) is in consistent violation of the e-EOR requirement due to its convoluted payment system, which routes providers' reimbursements through its partners, MedRisk and ECHO Health, Inc.
+Third-Party Administrator (TPA) Cannon Cochran Management Services, Inc. (CCMSI) is in consistent violation of this e-EOR requirement due to its convoluted payment system, which routes providers' reimbursements through its partners, MedRisk and ECHO Health, Inc.

 Any employer or insurer currently using CCMSI as their TPA, or considering doing so, should carefully weigh this ongoing non-compliance and its impact on the providers treating their injured workers.